rmdotka92/TwylaNLP/README.md

 2. dictionary (sym-spellpy or enchant)
 3. post-processing

 Each of these modules are tested individually and in conjunction with each other.
+Test reports and code-coverage reports can be found in the *test* directory.

 ## Description of the spelling library used, success and failure cases (optional)